 5. Go to your insurance broker or insurance company to take out a Belgian "civil liability" insurance policy.

-7. Once the car is registered and once it is 4 years old, you will have to take it to regular inspection.
+7. Once the car is registered and older than 4 years, you will be invited by regular mail to a yearly mandatory technical inspection.

 Car Registration - Taxes

 Warning!
 Some taxes are obligatory, such as the tax on entry into service and the annual road tax.
 Other taxes such as VAT or import duties, are due in specific cases depending on the country in which the vehicle was purchased and the latter's condition.

 The tax on entry (taxe de mise en circulation) into service is payable once the Belgian plate is acquired.
 It is calculated with the help of an official fixed rate scale per type of vehicle.

 The road tax (taxe de circulation) is to be paid annually.
 Its amount is assessed in function of the vehicle's power and is required from any registration number holder.

 Import tax (import duties) will be due in the event that a vehicle was purchased (new or used) outside of the European Union.
 This amount is calculated on the customs value of the vehicle and is 10% for passenger cars.

 The Value Added Tax (VAT) is 21% on the sales price of the vehicle and on any import duties.
 It is due in both cases: